eklavya11/MewbotCatcher-SimpleInstall/README.md

 - You will only require the token of the account you want to run this bot on, it's better if it's an alt as self-bots violate ToS and you can get banned.
 To grab your token visit [this page](https://github.com/TheRacingLion/Discord-SelfBot/wiki/Discord-Token-Tutorial).
 - For further configuration you'll need to start the bot and access localhost:3000

-# Free trial

-- You can post a ticket [here](https://bots.yewolf.ovh/) to apply for a free trial.
-- Add your Discord name + tag.

 # This doesn't work ?